-The UT Banned Books Vigil, coordinated by Paulette Kilmer, was held at Carlson Library on October 13, in conjunction with the American Library Association's National Banned Books Week.
-Students, faculty and community members contributed to this event, which drew attention to issues of freedom of expression through lectures, games, and other events.
+2014 UT Banned Books Vigil - September 25, coordinated by Dr. Paulette Kilmer, held at Carlson Library - Carl Joseph reading Room (5th Floor), in conjunction with the American Library Association's National Banned Books Week, Sep.
+21-27.
+Students, faculty and community members contributed to this event, which draws attention to issues of freedom of expression through lectures, games, and other events.
 20-minute presentations were given throughout the day, focusing on some controversial work or author whose work was banned.
 Banned books were given away as door prizes.

 Experiential Learning Partner

 Seelio Online Portfolio

 Students in the Department of Communication are participating in a pilot launch at UT of Seelio, an online portfolio platform.
 The University of Toledo has partnered with Seelio, an Ann Arbor, Michigan-based startup to give UT students a way to create online portfolios to showcase their skills and experiences.
 The Seelio platform allows students to create a media-rich online portfolio in their journey to employment.
 Different than social media or resume building sites, Seelio lets "students create a professional persona through meaningful descriptions and rich, visual attachments.
 Take control of your professional online presence and stand out in a way that you can't on sites like LinkedIn, Facebook, Twitter, or Pinterest."
 Check out some of the great portfolios our students have created.